elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-hydrogen-bonds-and-ionic-interactions-contribute-to-protein-folding-and-stability.md

 url: /learn/chemistry/questions/how-do-hydrogen-bonds-and-ionic-interactions-contribute-to-protein-folding-and-stability
 score: -1.0
 related_article1:
-    id: 167073
+    id: 167080
-    title: What is the octet rule and how does it relate to valence electrons in covalent bonding?
+    title: >-
+        Explain the role of valence electrons in determining the chemical reactivity of an element.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-octet-rule-and-how-does-it-relate-to-valence-electrons-in-covalent-bonding
+    url: /learn/chemistry/questions/explain-the-role-of-valence-electrons-in-determining-the-chemical-reactivity-of-an-element
 related_article2:
-    id: 167083
+    id: 167081
+    title: >-
-    title: What are the primary types of biomolecules and their functions in living organisms?
+        What factors determine the solubility of a molecule in water?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-primary-types-of-biomolecules-and-their-functions-in-living-organisms
+    url: /learn/chemistry/questions/what-factors-determine-the-solubility-of-a-molecule-in-water
 related_article3:
-    id: 167071
+    id: 167084
-    title: What is the difference between single, polar, and non-polar covalent bonds?
+    title: >-
+        How do covalent and hydrogen bonds contribute to the structure and function of biomolecules?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-difference-between-single-polar-and-nonpolar-covalent-bonds
+    url: /learn/chemistry/questions/how-do-covalent-and-hydrogen-bonds-contribute-to-the-structure-and-function-of-biomolecules
 related_article4:
-    id: 167085
+    id: 167076
-    title: What is the relationship between mass number, protons, and neutrons in determining atomic mass?
+    title: >-
+        What is the significance of hydrogen bonding in the structure of proteins and nucleic acids?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-relationship-between-mass-number-protons-and-neutrons-in-determining-atomic-mass
+    url: /learn/chemistry/questions/what-is-the-significance-of-hydrogen-bonding-in-the-structure-of-proteins-and-nucleic-acids
 related_article5:
-    id: 167073
+    id: 167083
-    title: What is the octet rule and how does it relate to valence electrons in covalent bonding?
+    title: >-
+        What are the primary types of biomolecules and their functions in living organisms?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-octet-rule-and-how-does-it-relate-to-valence-electrons-in-covalent-bonding
+    url: /learn/chemistry/questions/what-are-the-primary-types-of-biomolecules-and-their-functions-in-living-organisms
 ---

 &nbsp;